brodsa/mgv-vorau/README.md

 ### Credits & Inspirations
 - [Content and Images](http://www.mgv-vorau.at/) were taken from the original webpage.
 - [Box shadow](https://getcssscan.com/css-box-shadow-examples) ware taken for the buttons.
-- [Scroll back to the top button](https://www.w3schools.com/howto/howto_js_scroll_to_top.asp) was taken in order to be more user friendly and navigate through the webpage quickly.
+- [Scroll back to the top button](https://www.w3schools.com/howto/howto_js_scroll_to_top.asp) was taken in order to be even more user-friendly and navigate through the webpage quickly.
 - [Responsive iframes](https://www.w3schools.com/howto/howto_css_responsive_iframes.asp) were considered for the map in the Get In Touch Section
 - [Profile placeholder](https://www.pngfind.com/download/hJmwxix_image-placeholder-png-user-profile-placeholder-image-png/) was taken for the missing profile pictures.
 The pictures should be included in a next iteration.
 - Lectures of Become a coder from [Czechitas](https://www.czechitas.cz/kurzy/stan-se-koderkou) helped me to refresh some concepts which were, unfortunately, not a part of the course from the Code Institute (e.g. flex, grid, favicon).